Jmcleodfoss/pstreader/pstExtractor/README.md

 - `mvn tomcat7:undeploy`
 - `mvn tomcat7:redeploy`

+### Tomcat
+This has been tested on Tomcat 9.
+To run on Tomcat 9 using Mojarra:
+`mvn tomcat7:deploy -P mojarra`
+To run on Tomcat 9 using MyFaces, pull in an extra required library using the environment variable:
+`mvn tomcat7:deploy -P mojarra -D environment=myfaces-tomcat`

 ### Jetty
 This has been tested on Jetty 9 using the jetty-maven-plugin.
 To run on Jetty using Mojarra:
 `mvn jetty:run -P mojarra`